kawaicheung/naming-things/manuscript/02_UseYourImagination.md

 The object assists in weeding out any assigned or mentioned folks as well as adding any other folks that want to be notified.

-It's small and it's work doesn't belong anywhere else.
+It's small and its work doesn't belong anywhere else.
 By these measures, it's a really good class.
 But, I'm really struggling with what to call this thing.

 When in the midst of writing code, the last thing you want to be hung up on is a name.
 I want to just name this thing and move on.
 The first thing that comes into my head is, of course, `EmailManager`.